Where recycling goes

-Your recycling bin collection from your home is only the beginning of it's long recycling journey.
-After your blue bin is collected, freighters deliver your recyclable materials directly to the MRF.
+Your recycling bin collection from your home is only the beginning of a long recycling journey.
+Mixed recyclables are collected by your District or Borough council before being taken to the Materials Recycling Facility (MRF) at Great Blakenham, operated by Viridor.
 It is weighed then it is shovelled onto a series of conveyor belts to begin the separation process.

 Once unwanted items have been removed during the ‘manual’ stage the mixed materials are mechanically separated into different types.

 A high-speed conveyor belt separates lighter items such as paper from plastic containers and cans.
 Cans are pulled out and separated from the plastic items by magnets and eddy currents.